utopianlab/Smart-Switchboard/README.md

 The Proposed features are:

-A Touch Smart Switchboard for controlling all the Lights/fans An inbuilt Temperature sensor for monitoring the room temperature An inbuilt ambient light sensor for turning the lights on at dark hours.
+ -A Touch Smart Switchboard for controlling all the Lights/fans -An inbuilt Temperature sensor for monitoring the room temperature -An inbuilt ambient light sensor for turning the lights on at dark hours.
-A battery powered Motion/Door sensor to send data to ESP32 to control lights automatically.
+ -A battery powered Motion/Door sensor to send data to ESP32 to control lights automatically.
-Using Alexa Voice control to control all the lights and fans.
+ -Using Alexa Voice control to control all the lights and fans.